Short-distance production of three particles with large scattering length: Consistency with conformal predictions

 In this section, we briefly discuss the less convergent nature of \SW-wave point-production, followed by a consistency check between conformal theory predictions and the low- and high-energy regime of our leading-order pionless EFT results.

 Let us first consider the far off-shell limit $p^2\gg E$ of Eq.\eqref{eq:Gamma3bInt} and apply a power-law ansatz for the point-production amplitude.
-This yields the following algebraic equation for the conformal scaling dimension of the \SW-wave channel~\cite{Braaten:2004rn} \begin{widetext}
+This yields the following algebraic equation for the conformal scaling dimension of the \SW-wave channel~\cite{Braaten:2004rn}

-\end{widetext} Taking closer look, using a sharp cutoff this integral scales as $\Lambda^{\Delta-7/2}$.
+Taking a closer look, this integrals scales as $\Lambda^{\Delta-7/2}$ using a sharp cutoff.
 Further, focusing on the asymptotic equation, which can be solved via identification as an (extended) Mellin transform.
 This leads to

 One solution, we already expect from our conformal field theory findings, reads $\Delta=4.66622$.
 However, for $\Delta=4.66622$ the integral above does diverge like $\Lambda^{1.16622}$.
 In contrast, applying the same steps to higher partial waves yields an integral that is at least less divergent or even convergent.
 This owes to the presence of the angular-momentum potential barrier.
-One can easily verify this for the \PW- and \DW-wave.
+One can easily verify this for the \PW\ and \DW\ wave.
 In these cases, the steps outlined above lead to an integral that scales like $\Lambda^{\Delta - 9/2}$ or $\Lambda^{\Delta - 11/2}$, respectively.
 For the conformal solutions $\Delta = 4.27272$ and $\Delta = 5.60498$, this corresponds to $\Lambda^{-0.22728}$ and $\Lambda^{0.10498}$, respectively.
 Based on this insight, we suggest that \PW- and \DW-wave calculations are ``more convergent'' than the \SW-wave one.
 However, it should be noted that we observed this behavior in the far off-shell regime.
-Taken together, we conclude that the diverging asymptotic solution of the \SW-wave integral-equation likewise signals the numerically observed instability, which occurs for \SW- but not the other partial waves.
-For our calculations, with $\Im{E}=10^{-4}$ MeV, shown in Eq.~\eqref{fig:R3nWaves}, this instability is evident for energies lower than $E\simeq 10^{-2}$ MeV.
-To extract the correct low-energy behavior, the imaginary part of the energy $\epsilon$ must be tuned much more carefully and requires a much finer momentum mesh to achieve convergence than in the case of higher partial waves.
+Taken together, we conclude that the diverging asymptotic solution of the \SW-wave integral equation likewise signals the numerically observed instability, which occurs for \SW\ wave but not the other partial waves.